 I came to see that there is good in this story, 'I was a girl of curiosity, fun and playfulness and had a strong desire for relationship and belonging.'
 However, there were specific lies sewn by the kingdom of darkness:

-- My body is something to be used to get attention with boys
+- My body is something to be used to get attention with guys

-- Sex and even the word sex is bad and steals your joy
+- As, later a christian, being shamed in church, even the word sex became evil, bad and steals your joy

 - People can't be trusted with secrets